crawl/sequell/docs/listgame.md

 ===================

-If you're on ##crawl on Freenode IRC, you can use listgame to see game statistics for Crawl games played on the public Crawl servers CAO (crawl.akrasiac.org), CDO (crawl.develz.org),
+If you're on ##crawl on Freenode IRC, you can use listgame to see game statistics for Crawl games played on the public Crawl servers.
-CSN (crawlus.somatika.net), and CSZO (crawl.s-z.org).

 The bot Sequell responds to listgame queries on ##crawl and can also be /msged privately.